softgames/android-sdk/README.md

 This is basically where we set the configurations such as:
 - game name(String)
 - teaser image(resource int id).
-We suggest to have at least two images for the teaser, one for small screens and other for tablets(we use the folder drawable-sw600dp).
+We suggest to have at least two images for the teaser, one for small screens and another for tablets(we use the folder drawable-sw600dp for tablets).
+  ***The suggested dimensions of this image are 300x180 for phones and 600x360 for tablets.***
 - Internet required(boolean)

 ```java